EjjE101/CryptoBot/README.md

 **What am i working on now?**

-Currently working on implementing the websocket connection en improving the code that i have written.
+[done] Currently working on implementing the websocket connection en improving the code that i have written.
 I need this because of the rate limit that is on de REST api, on bitfinex this is 90 request per second.
 With the websocket connection i received more then 1000 messages per second.

+[work in progress]
+implement tensorflow and reset bot to original paper.

 **Ideas**